MateuszSerafin/GNS3_Networks/CCNP/DMVPN/README.md

 We can see that traffic went through HUB and then to CompanyA-SiteA router <br>

 Note: OSPF is good for phase 1, but it wouldn't work with phase 2 or 3 as OSPF has a "static" routing table it wouldn't take account of spoke to spoke traffic and OSPF would want to route via HUB rather than spoke directly <br>
-This could be circumvented with some black magic but from what I read just use eigrp or bgp for phase 2 or 3 Note 2: By default tunnels only forward unicast traffic, we can allow to forward multicast traffic with ``ip nhrp map dynamic multicast`` however this breaks eigrp, in case of OSPF this is fine <br>
+This could be circumvented with some black magic but from what I read just use eigrp or bgp for phase 2 or 3 <br>
+Note 2: By default tunnels only forward unicast traffic, we can allow to forward multicast traffic with ``ip nhrp map dynamic multicast`` however this breaks eigrp, in case of OSPF this is fine <br>

 ## Setting up phase 2